run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 *   Communication, Marketing and others.

-In addition to that, following the best practices of service management, based on the ITIL best practices library, CITSmart natively has 13 automated processes:
+In addition to that, following the best practices of service management, based on the ITIL best practices library, 4biz natively has 13 automated processes:

 *   Portfolio Management
 *   Service Catalog